replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/managing-nodes.md

    After the node is removed, Ceph replicates its data to OSDs on remaining nodes.
 If a Ceph OSD is scheduled on the node that you removed, verify that Ceph is in a healthy state.

+1. (Optional) After the node is removed, you can run the kURL reset script to remove kURL and Kubernetes assets from the node to prep it to re-join the cluster at a later time.
+Or, delete the VM and provision a new VM.

 Repeat the steps in this procedure for any remaining nodes that you want to remove.
 Verify that Ceph is in a healthy state before you remove any additional nodes.

 ### Remove Nodes with ECKO